 Minimally Invasive Heart Surgery

-- Transcatheter aortic valve replacement (TAVR): Percutaneous valve repair or replacement is a minimally invasive approach that uses a catheter to repair or replace a diseased valve by threading a catheter up to the heart through a blood vessel in the groin.
+Transcatheter aortic valve replacement (TAVR): This minimally invasive approach repairs or replaces a diseased heart valve by threading a catheter up to the heart through a blood vessel in the groin.

-- Coronary artery bypass graft (CABG): The surgeon performs this procedure through a small (2-3 inch) incision between the ribs.
-We are able to conduct this operation using a specialized surgical robot and heart stabilizer developed by Weill Cornell surgeons.
+Coronary artery bypass graft (CABG): The surgeon performs this procedure through a two- or three-inch incision between the ribs.
+Our surgeons conduct this operation using a specialized surgical robot and heart stabilizer developed by Weill Cornell surgeons.
 Some patients may have "off-pump" beating heart surgery that can be accomplished without the need for a heart-lung machine.

 invasive approach that uses a catheter to repair or replace a diseased valve by threading a catheter up to the heart through a blood vessel in the groin.
 We are able to use this approach to replace mitral and aortic valves.